Skip to main content

 $GPZDA,084908.00,27,06,2025,+00,00*46

-From the AT command terminal, the position data can be obtained via polling, using the AT+GNSS command.
+Additionally, from the AT command terminal, the position data can be obtained via polling, currently using the AT+GNSS command.

 info

-A couple of the GGA parameters observed when using STL are different to those which may be expected from a traditional GNSS module.
+A couple of the GGA parameters observed when using APNT are different to those which may be expected from a traditional GNSS module.

 GGA